AbdulMoeed-140212/OAuthToolkit_Django_Roadmap/how_to_oauthtoolkit/README.md

 ### Authorization  Code flow

-The most commonly used flow, that goes like this authentication --> token --> access tokenwith some url redirects.
+The most commonly used flow, that goes like this authentication --> token --> access token with some url redirects.
 Access Token represents a user

 ### Client Credential flow